 Bylaws s.4.3(k)(ii) refers to the possibility of not using the Standing Panel because it “does not have capacity due to other IRP commitments or the requisite diversity of skill and experience needed for a particular IRP proceeding”.
 Much of the discussion of the IOT centred on “lack of capacity” and what is meant by this; whether the additional language from the Bylaws “due to other IRP commitments or the requisite diversity of skill and experience needed for a particular IRP proceeding” should be carried across into the Supplementary Procedures; and who is entitled to raise “lack of capacity”, given the understanding that selecting panelists from outside the Standing Panel, once appointed, is not expected to be the norm.
 In addition, the IOT briefly considered the importance of tracking Standing Panel lack of capacity for the purposes of future review, and concluded that, whilst this should be done, it is not a matter for inclusion in the Supplementary Procedures.

-The IRP Panel will comprise three Panelists
+The IRP Panel will comprise three Panelists, and the IRP Panel will not be considered to have been convened until all three Panelists have been appointed.

 Rationale: Clarifying that all three Panelists must have been appointed to the IRP Panel before it is considered to be in place and thus able to act.

-selected from the Standing Panel, unless a Standing Panel is not in place when the IRP is initiated.
+The three Panelists for the IRP Panel will be selected from the Standing Panel, unless a Standing Panel is not in place when the relevant IRP Panel must be convened, or is in place but does not have capacity.
 The Claimant and ICANN shall each select one Panelist from the Standing Panel, and the two Panelists selected by the Parties will select the third Panelist from the Standing Panel.

 Rationale: There is an expectation that once the Standing Panel has been appointed that IRP Panelists will be drawn down from the Standing Panel.
 Nevertheless, Bylaws s.4.3(k)(ii) refers to the possibility of needing to select IRP Panelists from outside the Standing Panel, either because it is not yet in place or because the Standing Panel does not have capacity, e.g., due to other IRP commitments or the requisite diversity of skill and experience needed for a particular IRP proceeding.
 This possibility of lack of capacity in the Standing Panel is therefore reflected, but without defining further, since this is captured in the Bylaws.